hoanganhduc/hoanganhduc.github.io/_posts/2024-11-03-some-useful-scripts.md

 <div class="alert alert-info" markdown="1">
 <h1 class="alert-heading">Summary</h1>
-This post contains some useful scripts that I have written with the help of [GitHub Copilot](https://docs.github.com/en/copilot).
-You can download and modify them as you see fit.
+This post lists some useful scripts I've created (with assistance from [GitHub Copilot](https://docs.github.com/en/copilot)) for various tasks.
+All scripts are provided as-is with no warranty of compatibility with your operating system.
+Feel free to download, modify, and adapt them to your needs.
+Questions or suggestions are always welcome.

 * TOC
 {:toc}